lucified/minard-backend/docs/api/api-project.md

 Projects are created according to JSON api.
 The `name` attribute is required.
-A `description` attribute can be specified as well as the `isPublic` flag, which defaults to `false`.
+A `description` attribute can be specified as well as the `is-public` flag, which defaults to `false`.
 Public projects have previews that are accessible without authentication.
 Additionally, a `team` relationship must be provided, including the `id` of the relevant team.